Danijel-Enoch/OctoBot-Tentacles/profiles/volume_booster/README.md

    - Set appropriate volume targets for your needs
    - Adjust trade frequency based on exchange limits
    - Configure order sizes within your budget
-   - Choose between market or limit orders
+   - Orders are executed as market orders for immediate execution

 3. **Monitor Progress**
    - Watch the volume progress in logs